 My research focuses on studying the formation of stars in the Interstellar Medium, and how the feedback from newly-formed stars can regulate this process and affect the evolution of galaxies.
+More recently, my work has focused on how these processes plays out in conditions resembling the early Universe, and its implications on exciting new observations facilitated by the James Webb Space Telescope.
 This requires unraveling the compex interplay of the multiple physical mechanisms involved in this process, and the use of numerical methods to solve the resulting physical equations.
-I primarily develop and use a combination of theoretical models, and numerical simulations run on powerful supercomputers, to probe these scientific questions.
-I also endavour to compare my theoretical insights with observations to constrain and test models.
+To this end, I am involved in developing, and using, a combination of theoretical models and numerical simulations run on powerful supercomputers, to probe these scientific questions.

 To know more about my research please head to the Research tab or take a look at my Resume.